moonem/Pewlett-Hackard-Analysis/README.md

  ## Summary

- Besides the the tables shown in Figs. 2 to 5, two more tables have been created to get more insight on the employee retirement status.
-The **emp_info** table has a comprehensive view of the current employees born between 1952 and 1955, and who were hired between 1985 to 1988.
+ Besides the the tables shown in Figs. 2 to 5, a few more tables have been created to get more insight on the employee retirement status.
+Such as, the **emp_info** table has a comprehensive view of the current employees born between 1952 and 1955, and who were hired between 1985 to 1988.

   ![emp_info](/Resources/emp_info.png)